SaumyaSubham/course-api-frontend/README.md

 docker run -p 3001:80 saumyasubham/course-api-frontend:latest
 ```

+### CI/CD Workflow
+This repository uses GitHub Actions for CI/CD.
+Docker images are automatically built and pushed to DockerHub upon merging changes to the main branch.

+### GitHub Actions Workflow
+The .github/workflows/docker-image.yml file is set up to automate the building and pushing of Docker images.
+Here's what it does:

+- **Build the Docker Image:** The image is built based on the Dockerfile in the repository.
+- **Push to DockerHub:** The image is then pushed to your DockerHub repository.

-### 7. Contributions
+### Contributions
-Fork this repository as contributions are always welcome!
+Feel free to fork this repository as contributions are always welcome!